jsx-eslint/eslint-plugin-react/docs/rules/require-default-props.md

 # Enforce a defaultProps definition for every prop that is not a required prop (react/require-default-props)

-This rule aims to ensure that any non-required `PropType` declaration of a component has a corresponding `defaultProps` value.
+This rule aims to ensure that any non-required prop types of a component has a corresponding `defaultProps` value.

+> **Note**: You can provide types in runtime types using [PropTypes] and/or statically using [TypeScript] or [Flow].
+This rule will validate your prop types regardless of how you define them.

 One advantage of `defaultProps` over custom default logic in your code is that `defaultProps` are resolved by React before the `PropTypes` typechecking happens, so typechecking will also apply to your `defaultProps`.
 The same also holds true for stateless functional components: default function parameters do not behave the same as `defaultProps` and thus using `defaultProps` is still preferred.

 To illustrate, consider the following example: